 At the Benedictine Monastery in Abu Gosh, Emmaus, where Fr.
 Laurence celebrated Mass at the Church of the Resurrection with fellow Benedictine Monks.

-The Pilgrims’ Center is grateful to our pilgrim, Mr. Ludwig Clarke, who shared his journal with us which we used as a reference for this account; he also shared with us his beautiful sketches which we posted in our Facebook page and in this summary.
+The Pilgrims’ Center is grateful to our pilgrim, Mr. Ludwig Braun, who shared his journal with us which we used as a reference for this account; he also shared with us his beautiful sketches which we posted in our Facebook page and in this summary.